 As technologists we do not write blog posts imploring people to please go to gyms because that is the best way to work out; instead we innovate and build wearables that people can use to monitor and increase their activity and fitness levels wherever they are.
 That is who we are and what we do.
 We are the cheap plastic solution you should never bet against.

-In the course of writing this article I realized asynchronous work is my mission and I do not want to just talk about it–I want to make it happen.
+In the course of writing this essay I realized asynchronous work is my mission and I do not want to just talk about it–I want to make it happen.
 I want to make using colocated teams by default as anachronistic as the horse and buggy.
 I want former homeless people living in renovated former office buildings because we no longer know what to do with all the extra space.
 I want cities planning to build smaller highways instead of maintaining mile-wide strips of asphalt that are empty except during rush hour.

 Harvard recently completed a 75-year study on human (male) happiness.
 Their conclusion?
 It is all about love and warm relationships.
 By making work asynchronous we can get the same amount of work done while spending more time with people we love and cherish, living happier lives as a result.